D-Link: Multiple Security Vulnerabilities Leading to RCE

 D-Link RCE 2

-The ability to execute operation system commands on a router will allow an attacker to monitor network traffic to steal sensitive data including login credentials, this might also allow a malicious user to install backdoors on the router.
+The ability to execute operating system commands on a router enables an attacker to monitor network traffic, potentially leading to the theft of sensitive data, including login credentials.
+Additionally, it may allow a malicious user to install backdoors on the router.

 The last vulnerability was another insufficient authentication vulnerability.
-The router uses the source IP address of a connecting user to perform authentication.
-The allows a malicious user to “spoof” the IP address of a legitimate user with a valid session by changing their IP address to that of an administrator user, to browse to any authenticated administrative web pages.
+The router relies on the source IP address of a connecting user for authentication.
+This allows a malicious user to “spoof” the IP address of a legitimate user with a valid session by changing their IP address to that of an administrator user, thereby gaining access to authenticated administrative web pages.

 Another CVE for Command Injection: How did I find Command Injection in MVP-5150 (CVE-2019-11224)